h2oai/h2ogpt/README.md

 1. Start with fully open source Apache 2.0 models EleutherAI--gpt-j-6B, EleutherAI--gpt-neox-20b,
    GPT-NeoXT-Chat-Base-20B, etc.
-2. Open-Source Instruct Data: Collect and curate high quality data with human <-> bot interaction
+2. Open-Source Instruct Data: Collect and curate high quality data with instruction and response interaction sequences
 3. Prompt Engineering: Convert plain text into question/answer or command/response format
 4. Fine-tune LLM models using 8-bit and LoRA for speed and memory efficiency
 5. Create GUIs, validation tools, APIs for integration with other software
-6. Submit data and model to HuggingFace with 100% permissive license
+6. Submit data and models to HuggingFace with 100% permissive license
 7. Collect feedback from community

 Original training code is based on [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/).

 All training data will be based on open-source permissive data.
-No Alpaca, no LLama, no OpenAI.
+No Alpaca, no LLama, no OpenAI, no ShareGPT.

 All datasets and models will be published to HuggingFace.